waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 * Connect the two 30 cm wires to the Power Terminal Blocks in the same fashion as with the DVL-A50 power.
 * Connect JST header from the now modified JST-to-Barrel-plug cable assembly to the ethernet switch.

+!!!
+Warning
+	Improper insulation of exposed pads and wires may cause electrical shorts and pose a fire hazard.
+Insulate exposed leads, pads, and components using appropriate insulation materials and methods such as wrapping in electrical tape.

 With power now sorted, we will connect up the ethernet cables:

-* Disconnect the ethernet cable attached to the Raspberry Pi comming from the Fathom-X Tether Interface Board.
+* Disconnect the ethernet cable attached to the Raspberry Pi coming from the Fathom-X Tether Interface Board.
 * Connect the ethernet from the Fathom-X Tether Interface Board to the ethernet switch.
 * Connect a 6" ethernet cable from the Raspberry Pi to the ethernet switch.
 * Connect a 6" ethernet cable from the IO Interface Board to the ethernet switch.

 !!!
 Tip
-	Insulate exposed leads and components using electrical tape.
 	Some thick double-sided sticky tape and zip ties can be used to secure the IO Interface, the ethernet switch, the DC/DC converter and wires to the electroncs frame inside the BlueROV2.

-### Reasemble BlueROV2 electronics enclosure
+### Reassemble BlueROV2 electronics enclosure

 To reassemble your BlueROV2 Electronics Enclosure, you will need the following parts and tools: